Gesh901/Aviation-Study/README.md

          - Positioning
          - Executive/Corporate
          - Aerial Application
 Main reason behind these choices is that the planes that meeet the first two business recommendations tend to operate in these businesses.
 Given the company is a new entrant to the aviation industry and the scope of the data used in the analysis, it would be prudent to observe and research on these different flying business ventures from existing players to determine which of the above choices would suit it the best.
+Also, these ventures were observed to have lower fatal injuries when compared to other lines of businesses such as planes for personal hire or skydiving.

-Finally, based on the three recommendations above, the following aircraft makes fit the bill for the company to venture into the aviation industry with:
+Finally, based on the three recommendations above, the following makes of aircraft fit the bill for the company to venture into the aviation industry with:

     - Dassault Aviation
     - Mcdonell Douglas
     - Dassault Bregguet

   The choice of model will depend on the aircraft business venture that the company would like to get into.
-Here's a summary table below:
+Here's a summary table below thats shows the recommended low-risk aircraft makes and models that the company should consider purchasing:

  **Note**: Assumption made that the aircraft will be insured hence aircraft damage will always be handled by the insurance company.